jespetius/twitcoin/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Twitcoin is a software aiming to retrieve data from tweets with the help of [Twitter's free API](https://developer.twitter.com/en/apply-for-access).
-Our main goal is to grant users an easily accessible information through our app.
-At this stage of the project, the application can search tweets and return their sentiment analysis.
+Twitcoin is a project aimed at retrieving data from tweets with the help of [Twitter's free API](https://developer.twitter.com/en/apply-for-access) and natural language processing.
+Our main goal is to grant users an easier way to access the vast sea of information on Twitter through our app.
+At this stage of the project, the application can search a users tweets and return their sentiment analysis.